tersesystems/echopraxia/README.md

 }
 ```

+You also have the option to store scripts in a key-value store or in a database.
+See the [sqlite condition store example](https://github.com/tersesystems/echopraxia-examples/tree/main/conditionstore) for details.

 ### Watched Scripts

 You can change file based scripts while the application is running, if they are in a directory watched by `ScriptWatchService`.

 To configure `ScriptWatchService`, pass it the directory that contains your script files: